livepeer/livepeer-studio-docs/docs/references/terminology.md

 ---
-title: Terminology
+title: Glossary of Terms

 ---

-A list of terms to assist developers navigate in the video tech world are included in this table.
-Terminology covers common standard industry terms, acronyms, and glossary entries that are described within the context of Livepeer Studio.
+Included in this table is a collection of terms you may find while navigating the video tech world .
+This glossary of terms covers common standard industry terms, acronyms, and glossary entries that are described within the context of Livepeer Studio.

 | Term                              | Definition                                                   |